"Hell is the suffering of being unable to love."

 Living with the Hermit Shadow

 The Hermit shadow emerges after heartbreak, when life feels too painful, when vulnerability seems too dangerous.
-The mature Lover asks: "What am I protecting myself from?"
+The Mature Lover asks: "What am I protecting myself from?"

 By integrating the Hermit shadow, a man can access its gifts while avoiding its destruction.
 He can be present without being dead.
 Grounded without being shut down.
 Protected without being closed.